Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 GKV figures derived mechanically from 2026 BBG-capped rates.
 PKV figures are broad-market estimates per PKVBrain KB 2026 §3.
 Real premiums depend on each spouse's age, health, tariff scope and deductible, and need an individual calculation.

 For dual-earner couples planning to stay above the JAEG, PKV typically has the larger headroom in absolute euros.
-The tradeoff is the long-term commitment per spouse, which becomes structurally relevant if children arrive later (Kindernachversicherung sequencing, Mutterschutz timing, the parent-split rule covered below).
+The tradeoff is the long-term commitment per spouse, which becomes structurally relevant if children arrive later.
+The pattern across the three: GKV's bill is flat in the number of dependents.
+PKV's bill is linear.
+A family of three pays the same in GKV as a family of five, while each new family member in PKV adds their own contract.

-For PKV-insured women, the Mutterschaftsgeld is a one-off lump sum of up to €210 from the Bundesamt für Soziale Sicherung (§ 19 Abs.
-2 MuSchG): not €210/month and not €210/week.
-That's the entire payout for the entire Schutzfrist.
+Mutterschutz mechanics.
+For mandatory-GKV insured women, GKV's daily Mutterschaftsgeld (§ 24i SGB V) plus an employer top-up via the U2-Umlage covers your previous net for the entire Schutzfrist; contributions are suspended (§ 224 SGB V).
+For PKV-insured women, the €210 lump from the Bundesamt für Soziale Sicherung is the entire payout for the entire Schutzfrist (not €210/month, not €210/week).
 The PKV premium continues unbroken (no employer subsidy, because no salary is flowing).
 The employer's top-up is calculated against a fictional €13/day GKV rate, not against the real €210 lump.
+Krankentagegeld during the Schutzfrist pays out without a doctor's sick note; the maternity-protection period itself is the trigger.

-Kindernachversicherung: the 2-month window
+Kindernachversicherung: how the 2-month window works

-The insured parent has been with the same insurer for at least 3 months at the date of birth
+- The insured parent has been with the same insurer for at least 3 months at the date of birth

-The application is made within 2 months of birth (rückwirkend gültig from the day of birth)
+- The application is made within 2 months of birth (rückwirkend gültig from the day of birth)

 For pregnant PKV-insured women, the practical sequence is:

-Within 2 months after birth: submit the Kindernachversicherung application
+- Within 2 months after birth: submit the Kindernachversicherung application

 If the parent is GKV-versichert, the newborn goes onto Familienversicherung at no cost, automatically once the birth is registered.